CyrusNajmabadi/lang-design/DictionaryExpressions.md

 #### Open question 3

- far do we want to accept this KeyValuePair representation of things?
+How far do we want to take this KeyValuePair representation of things?
 Do we allow *dictionary elements* when producing normal collections?
 For example, should the following be allowed:

 ```c#
 List<KeyValuePair<string, int>> = ["mads": 21];